 The School offers a limited number of merit-based scholarships that contribute towards tuition fees and/or maintenance.
 These scholarships are highly competitive.
 Applicants are expected to have an outstanding track record of academic achievements and research potential.

-The deadline for 2020/21 academic year is 16th March 2020.
+The scholarships deadline for 2021/22 academic year is 15th January 2021.
 Click here to download the application form.

 Other support available